Asteroid Terrestrial-impact Last Alert System: Overview

 The ATLAS project was developed at the University of Hawaii with US$5 million initial funding from NASA, and its first element was deployed on Haleakala in 2015.
 This first telescope became fully operational at the end of 2015, and the second one on Mauna Loa in March 2017.
 Replacement of the initially substandard Schmidt corrector plates of both telescopes in June 2017 brought their image quality closer to its nominal 2 pixels (3.8") width and consequently improved their sensitivity by one magnitude.
-In August 2018, the project obtained US$3.8 million of additional NASA funding to install two telescopes in the Southern hemisphere.
-One is now hosted by the South African Astronomical Observatory and the other at the El Sauce Observatory in Chile.
+In August 2018, the project obtained US$3.8 million of additional NASA funding to install two telescopes in the Southern Hemisphere.
+One is hosted by the South African Astronomical Observatory and the other at the El Sauce Observatory in Chile.
 Both started operating in early 2022.
 This geographical expansion of ATLAS provides visibility of the far Southern sky, more continuous coverage, better resilience to bad weather, and additional information on the asteroid orbit from the parallax effect.
 The full ATLAS concept consists of eight telescopes, spread over the globe for 24h/24h coverage of the full night sky.

 As long as their radiant is not too close to the Sun, the automated system provides a one-week warning for a 45 m diameter asteroid, and a three-week warning for a 120 m one.
 By comparison, the February 2013 Chelyabinsk meteor impact was from an object estimated at 17 m diameter.
 Its arrival direction happened to be close to the Sun and it therefore was in the blind spot of any Earth-based visible light warning system.
-A similar object arriving from a dark direction would now be detected by ATLAS a few days in advance.
+A similar object arriving from a dark direction would be detected by ATLAS a few days in advance.

 As a by-product of its main design goal, ATLAS can identify any moderately bright variable or moving object in the night sky.
 It therefore also looks for variable stars, supernovae, dwarf planets, comets, and non-impacting asteroids.